Mapping class groupoids and Thompson's groups: Fundamental modular groupoid of a surface

-defined as follows: If a path starts and ends at a vertex, then lift it to ${\G }$ in the obvious way.
-If one or both endpoints lies on an edge, then lift it to the obvious path on ${\G }$, whose corresponding endpoint(s) is the midpoint of the corresponding edge.
-Note that $f_{\G }^\sharp$ is not induced by some continuous map $|\G | \to \G $.
+defined as follows: If a path starts and ends at a vertex-point of ${\G^* }$, then one may lift it to ${\G }$ in a canonical way.
+If one or both endpoints is an edge-point $e$ of ${\G^* }$, then lift it to the path on ${\G }$, whose corresponding endpoint(s) is(are) the midpoint(s) of the edge $e$.
+Note that $f_{\G }^\sharp$ is not induced by any continuous map $\G^* \to \G $.